Hybrid console released in 2025

 Nintendo Switch 2 Dock

-The dock will likely come included with the main console, and will allow the console to output video to a TV or monitor, while charging the main console and any attached Joy-Cons.
+The dock comes included with the main console.
+The main features of the dock include video output to a TV or monitor (up to 4K resolution and 120 frames per second) and charging the main console and any attached Joy-Cons.
+The dock has two USB terminals on its left side, allowing you to connect and charge controllers and peripherals such as Pro Controllers and Joy-Con 2 Charging Grips.
 By connecting and disconnecting the main console and dock, it is possible to seamlessly switch between different methods of play.
-The dock is powered by a 60W USB-C AC adapter, compared to the 39W required to power the original Nintendo Switch dock.
-More technical details have not been revealed yet, though the hardware code was revealed via FCC listings.
+The dock is powered by a 60W USB-C AC adapter, compared to the 39W required to power the original Nintendo Switch dock, and features a large fan to keep the console cool.

 BEE-006